jeffmad/clj-icalendar/README.md

                        :location "Philadelphia, Pennsylvania USA"
                        :organizer "http://cognitect.com/")
 ```
-To add an event to a calendar, call `add-event!`
+To add an event to a calendar, call `add-event!`, passing in the calendar and the event.
 ```
 (add-event! (create-cal "Acme, Inc." "Acme Calendar" "V0.1" "EN") event)
 ```